mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/seeking-wisdom.md

 ---
-title: Seeking Wisdom From Darwin To Munger by Peter Bevelin
+title: Seeking Wisdom, From Darwin To Munger by Peter Bevelin
 date: "2020-07-02"
 path: "/bookshelf/seeking-wisdom"
 ---